Dimers and Imaginary geometry: Continuum windings and GFF

 almost surely, where $G(\cdot, \cdot)$ is the two-point covariance function defined in \cref{E:G}. \end{lemma} \begin{proof}

 This proof is an application of dominated convergence theorem.
 For the first item, note that for a fixed $t$ we can take the expectation inside by Fubini and the moment bounds of $\hat h_t$.
-Again observe that from \eqref{eq:cond_1}, we have for an independent copy $\tilde h_t$ of $ h_t$ in $\D$,
+Again observe that from \eqref{eq:cond_1}, we have for an independent copy $\tilde h_t$ of $ h_t$ in $\D$, and if we write $\cD(z,A) = \{ \dist(z, A) >e^{-t/10}\}$,

 where $9t/10<t' = t'(z)<11t/10$ almost surely by \cref{lem:pointwise}.
 Therefore, the first item follows by taking limit on both sides and using dominated convergence theorem (whose application is justified by say \cref{lem:log_div}).